-SUBJECT: Draft Interim Report: FHA Catalyst - Personally Identifiable Information Risk Management in a Zero Trust Environment
+Information Risk Management in a Zero Trust Environment

-Thank you for the opportunity to review and respond to the draft report on Personally Identifiable Information Risk Management in a Zero Trust Environment (2023-OE-0007).
+Information Risk Management in a Zero Trust Environment (2023-OE-0007).
 The Office of Housing and the Office of the Chief Information Officer share in your commitment to managing data proactively in a Zero Trust Environment.